API 5L Line Pipe

 Q: What is the difference between API 5L and A106 piping?

-API 5L: It is a specification developed by the American Petroleum Institute (API) that covers seamless and welded steel line pipes used for conveying gas, water, and oil in the petroleum and natural gas industries.
-It focuses on the transportation of fluids and gases in pipelines.
+API 5L is a specification published by the American Petroleum Institute (API) for seamless and welded line pipe used in pipeline transportation systems.
+It is commonly used for transporting oil, natural gas, water, and other fluids over long distances in the petroleum and natural gas industries.

 Q: What is the difference between API 5L and A53 pipe?